enhance-dev/enhance-styles/v7/README.md

 Customization of Enhance Styles is managed via a configuration file; see [Installation and usage](#installation-and-usage) for guidance on how to specify the configuration file based on how you’re using Enhance Styles.

-The configuration file must provide an object as its default export.
+The configuration file must provide an object as its default export (i.e. `export default { /*…*/ }`.
 The properties of this configuration object are documented below.

 | Property | Description | Type |
 |-|-|-|